Chart Color Schemes

 Oakdale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Oakdale's dwelling structure, as per the latest Census, consisted of 96.4% houses and 3.6% other dwellings.
-In comparison, Sydney metro had 94.1% houses and 5.9% other dwellings.
-Home ownership in Oakdale was at 32.7%, similar to Sydney metro's level.
-Mortgaged dwellings accounted for 54.5%, with rented ones at 12.8%.
-The median monthly mortgage repayment was $2,167, lower than the Sydney metro average of $2,318.
-Median weekly rent in Oakdale was $410, slightly higher than the national average of $375 but below Sydney metro's figure of $415.
+As per the latest Census evaluation in Oakdale, dwelling structures consisted of 96.4% houses and 3.6% other dwellings.
+In comparison, Sydney metropolitan areas had 94.1% houses and 5.9% other dwellings.
+Home ownership in Oakdale stood at 32.7%, similar to Sydney metro's level.
+The remaining dwellings were either mortgaged (54.5%) or rented (12.8%).
+The median monthly mortgage repayment in Oakdale was $2,167, lower than the Sydney metro average of $2,318.
+The median weekly rent figure in Oakdale was $410, slightly higher than the national average of $375 but lower than the Sydney metro's $415.
 Nationally, Oakdale's mortgage repayments were significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing